Recovery Audit Contractors (RAC) have been let loose to recoup every penny possible in improper Medicare payments made to practices just like yours.

 You should know that RAC auditors are financially motivated to uncover every possible claim error and collect every associated dollar they can.

 This is because auditors get paid based on how much money they recoup.
 Auditors have helped Medicare recover more than $2 Billion in overpayments.
 With this amount of money on the table, you can bet they’re driven to find errors.
 RAC Audit.

 Unfortunately, controlling whether you get audited is not always possible.
 Even so, there are specific steps you can take, based on RAC areas of focus, that will help you significantly control an audit’s outcome and the amount of recoupment you are required to pay.
 RAC Audit.

 Healthcare attorney, Jody Erdfarb, JD, can help you accomplish this.
-During her upcoming live online training on Wednesday, April 28th at 1pm ET, Jody will help you be better prepared should you be targeted for a RAC audit.
+During her online training, Jody will help you be better prepared should you be targeted for a RAC audit.